rhobs/observability-operator/README.md

 # observability-operator

-The Observability Operator (previously known as Monitoring Stack Operator) is a Kubernetes operator which enables the management of Monitoring, Logging and Tracing stacks through Kubernetes CRDs.
+The Observability Operator is a Kubernetes operator which enables the management of Monitoring/Alerting stacks through Kubernetes CRDs.
+Eventually it might also cover Logging and Tracing.

 The project relies heavily on the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library.